Proving Legal Malpractice

 - Theft or conversion – A lawyer who bills a client for fees that were not incurred, or takes a payment of settlement that belongs to the client has committed a wrong by committing theft or conversion.

-- Breach of fiduciary duty - Any time a lawyer breaches any of the various fiduciary duties owed to a client, such as putting his or her interests ahead of the client's or putting another client's interest ahead the client's, the attorney has fallen below the standard of conduct for attorneys practicing law, and has committed a wrong by breaching the fiduciary duty owed to their client.
-Again, experts are generally called in to explain to the jury the professed "standard of conduct" or level of acceptable practice and whether or not the attorney breached one of their fiduciary duties.
+- Breach of fiduciary duty – Any time a lawyer breaches any of the various fiduciary duties owed to a client, such as putting his or her interests ahead of the client’s or putting another client’s interest ahead the client’s, the attorney has fallen below the standard of conduct for attorneys practicing law, and has committed a wrong by breaching the fiduciary duty owed to their client.
+There are also implied terms that govern a lawyer’s conduct such as disclosure of conflict of interest, obligation to inform the client about certain matters, confidentiality, and the obligation to obtain the client’s consent before settling a case.
+Again, experts are generally called in to explain to the jury the professed “standard of conduct” or level of acceptable practice and whether or not the attorney breached one of their fiduciary duties.